Racketlon/M5Lite/README.md

 # M5Lite

-This repository is dedicated to developing and deploying a custom operating system for the M5Paper device.
-It includes all necessary tools, libraries, and scripts for creating and managing applications using the Pulse programming language, as well as flashing the OS onto the M5Lite hardware.
+This repository is dedicated to developing and deploying a custom operating system for the M5Paper device in Rust.
+It includes all necessary tools, libraries, and scripts for creating and managing applications using the Pulse programming language, as well as flashing the OS onto the M5Paper hardware.

 ## Folder Structure